CONTACT INFORMATION

 - Barangay Certificate of Indigency should be issued not more than 6 months on the date of request for assistance.

-This program extends financial assistance to qualified indigent Quezon City residents through a Certificate of Guarantee to defray burial expenses with the help of the City’s accredited funeral parlors,
+This program extends financial assistance to qualified indigent Quezon City residents through a Certificate of Guarantee to defray burial expenses with the help of the City’s accredited funeral parlors, for an amount not more than PHP 25,000.

 REQUIREMENTS: